larryhastings/big/README.md

 ```

 Here `it` points to a "special" node, where the value `2` used to be.
+(To be clear: the *value* of the node isn't the string `"special"`.
+As mentioned before, special nodes *have* no value.
+We just put
+the word "special" there to annotate that as a special node.)

 If you now iterated over the linked list: